roysoumya/knowledge-aware-med-classification/README.md

 # knowledge-aware-med-classification
 Contains the codebase for our paper **Knowledge-Aware Neural Networks for Medical Forum Question Classification** that is accepted for publication at the 30th ACM International Conference on Information and Knowledge Management (CIKM 2021) [arXiv](https://arxiv.org/abs/2109.13141), [DOI](https://dl.acm.org/doi/10.1145/3459637.3482128)

 The codebase is based on huggingface transformers [Github codebase](https://github.com/huggingface/transformers).
-The lcf_ichi and lcf-associated codes is based on ABSA-Pytorch [Github codebase](https://github.com/songyouwei/ABSA-PyTorch/blob/master/models/lcf_bert.py)
+The LCF-BERT and LCF-associated codes is based on ABSA-Pytorch [Github codebase](https://github.com/songyouwei/ABSA-PyTorch/blob/master/models/lcf_bert.py)

 ![Proposed Knowledge-aware BERT model](medbert-ichi.png)